 - Water activities (canoeing, kayaking, fishing, and sailing)

 - Family time (picnicking, kite flying, and model airplane flying)

 - Relaxation (reading, painting, meditating)

-Mud Island River Park offers a to-scale model of the Lower Mississippi River, a Mississippi River Museum, a monorail, and an amphitheatre.
+Mud Island River Park offers a to-scale model of the Lower Mississippi River, a Mississippi River Museum, a monorail, and an amphitheater.

 Beale Street Landing is a six-acre section of the Memphis riverfront area (adjacent to Tom Lee Park) that includes a docking area used by riverboats, a restaurant, a splash park, and public art in a park-like atmosphere.
 The Memphis Grizzlies RiverFit is a fitness trail that meanders through Tom Lee Park beginning at Beale Street Landing; it offers pull-up bars, monkey bars, other interval training equipment, a soccer field, and beach volleyball courts.

-On October 22, 2016, the Harahan Bridge Big River Crossing project will officially opened to the public.
+On October 22, 2016, the Harahan Bridge Big River Crossing project officially opened to the public.
 It provides a way for visitors and residents to cross the Mississippi River on foot or by bicycle.
-Big River Crossing wis be the longest active rail/bike/pedestrian bridge in the country; it is a part of the Main to Main project connecting Memphis Tennessee to West Memphis, Arkansas.
+Big River Crossing is the longest active rail/bike/pedestrian bridge in the country; it is a part of the Main to Main project connecting Memphis Tennessee to West Memphis, Arkansas.